-A newborn baby.
 A bundle of joy. (amongst other words!)
 One of life’s miracles.
 Easily the only time you’ll properly experience love at first sight.
 The day your life turns upside down.

 There’s so many positive and wonderful ways to explain having a newborn baby.
 However, what’s sometimes overlooked is the actual reality.
 This can be due to many things, a bit like with Instagram/social media you could say, sometimes people only like to show you the good.
 When the reality is the ‘bad’ and the ‘ugly’.
 It could also be the fact that people’s reality is the ‘good’.
 Some people do have ‘good’ ‘textbook’ babies.
 But, the reality is that every baby is different.
 Even people with more than one child – no two children will be ‘wired’ the same.
 Believe me.